dkrautha/d6/lab_03/lab_03.md

   of choice, where you can catch lots of bugs due to mismatched types.
 Once you start working with larger codebases having some amount of static typing is essential.

+## Other Things I've Done

+- Adding a pyproject.toml

+  [PEP 621](https://peps.python.org/pep-0621/) introduced the concept of a project.toml file, where all of a projects core metadata is stored for packaging related tools to consume, as well as other tools to have configuration.
+I've put some basic info in there, as well as configuration for [ruff](https://github.com/charliermarsh/ruff), my linter of choice.

+- Adding a justfile

+  One problem I've had for years was the need of a cross-platform script runner.
+  Makefiles aren't really a great choice due to their terrible errors and general jank factor.
+In comes [just](https://github.com/casey/just), which is nothing but a command runner.
+You don't need it at all to run things in this repo, but it'll give you an idea of what commands I'm using most often / think are important.

 ## Running the Original Files